On average your neighbors pay $58 a month.

 Akron, Ohio is the birthplace of LeBron James, the K-12 school system, and Goodyear Tires.
 Nowadays, Akron consists of 24 unique neighborhoods, as well as a number of suburbs.
 Whichever part of Akron you call home, you deserve cheap car insurance rates.

 How much is car insurance in Akron, OH?
 While average car insurance rates in Ohio are well below the national average, Akron's urban driving and living conditions combine to keep rates high.
-The average cost of auto insurance in Ohio is $682.70 a year.
-The national average cost of coverage is $866.31.
+The average cost of auto insurance in Ohio is $702.59 a year.
+The national average cost is $889.01.

-Prices may vary depending on your driving history, age, type of car, coverage, and the total number of insurance claims filed your zip code.
+Prices may vary depending on your driving history, type of car, and the total number of insurance claims filed your zip code.

 QuoteWizard helps Akron residents compare car insurance quotes from both national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Akron, Ohio and save up to 40% on your insurance premium.

-Last year, 7,554 people used QuoteWizard to compare auto insurance quotes in Akron, OH from multiple companies and find the cheapest rates.
+Last year, 7,554 people used QuoteWizard to compare auto insurance quotes in Akron, OH from multiple companies.

 Other popular Akron, Ohio car insurance companies: Safeco, Erie, Travelers, MetLife, USAA, Country Financial, Hartford, and General Accident Insurance.